 C.S.
 Lewis was born into a Protestant family in Belfast, today Northern Ireland, on Nov.
 29, 1898.
 He endured an unhappy and lonely childhood.
 He was especially crushed by the unexpected death of his mother from cancer when he was less than 10 years old.
 Her death left a hole in his heart and caused him to be disillusioned about God’s nearness.
 He rejected any Christian beliefs he might have had, even as a youth, and became an avowed atheist.
 When asked at age 18 what his religious views were, he called the worship of Christ and the Christian faith “one mythology among many.”
 By the time he had served in the British army on the front lines of France during World War I and began his studies at Oxford University as a student, now barely 20, he was a thorough-going materialist.

 Lewis had been a voracious reader of what we would call good books.
 What he didn’t know was that Christ was beckoning him through his reading, slowly drawing the young man to himself.

-Lewis was greatly influenced by two writers, George MacDonald, the 19th century Scottish Presbyterian minister and novelist, and G.K.
+Lewis was greatly influenced by two writers: George MacDonald, a 19th century minister and novelist, and G.K.
 Chesterton, a Christian apologist and London journalist.
 “In reading Chesterton, as in reading MacDonald,” he wrote in Surprised by Joy, “I did not know what I was letting myself in for.
 A young man who wishes to remain a sound Atheist cannot be too careful of his reading.
 There are traps everywhere….
 God is, if I may say it, very unscrupulous.”

 Lewis’ close friends also played a vital role in causing his heart to be open to Christ’s love through their talks with him about Christianity and Christ.
 One was Owen Barfield, who had also trod the road from atheism to theism and finally to Christ.
 Another was Nevill Coghill, who Lewis was amazed to discover was a Christian.
 Two close friends on the English faculty at Oxford’s Magdalen College, where Lewis also taught, Hugo Dyson and J.R.R.
 Tolkien, were also among a group of diverse people who witnessed the Lord to Lewis.